-6. The TPL levels primary units of measure (other than for yarns) are converted into Square Metre Equivalents (SMEs) by means of conversion factors found in each FTA.
-The yearly TPL levels for each FTA are as follows:

-- Canada-Honduras Free Trade Agreement Fabrics and made-up goods: 1,000,000. - Canada-Costa Rica Free Trade Agreement Cotton or man-made fabrics and made-up goods: 1,000,000 SME; Wool fabrics and made-up goods: 250,000 SME; and Cotton or man-made fibre spun yarn: 150,000 kg. - Canada-Chile Free Trade Agreement Cotton or man-made fabrics and made-up goods (limited to goods of Chapter 60 of the HS): 1,000,000 SME; Wool fabrics and made-up goods: 250,000 SME; and Cotton or man-made fibre spun yarn: 500,000 kg. - North America Free Trade Agreement United States: Cotton or man-made fabrics and made-up goods: 2,000,000 SME; and Cotton or man-made fibre spun yarn: 1,000,000 kg; Mexico: Cotton or man-made fabrics and made-up goods: 7,000,000 SME; and Cotton or man-made fibre spun yarn: 1,000,000 kg. - There are no allocations to importers.
+- II.
+The TPL levels primary units of measure (other than for yarns) are converted into Square Metre Equivalents (SMEs) by means of conversion factors found in each FTA.
+The yearly TPL levels for each FTA are as follows: - Canada-Honduras Free Trade Agreement Fabrics and made-up goods: 1,000,000. - Canada-Costa Rica Free Trade Agreement Cotton or man-made fabrics and made-up goods: 1,000,000 SME; Wool fabrics and made-up goods: 250,000 SME; and Cotton or man-made fibre spun yarn: 150,000 kg. - Canada-Chile Free Trade Agreement Cotton or man-made fabrics and made-up goods (limited to goods of Chapter 60 of the HS): 1,000,000 SME; Wool fabrics and made-up goods: 250,000 SME; and Cotton or man-made fibre spun yarn: 500,000 kg. - Canada-United States-Mexico Agreement United States: Cotton or man-made fabrics and made-up goods: 15,000,000 SME; and Cotton or man-made fibre spun yarn: 1,000,000 kg; Mexico: Cotton or man-made fabrics and made-up goods: 7,000,000 SME; and Cotton or man-made fibre spun yarn: 1,000,000 kg. - There are no allocations to importers.
 The TPLs are administered on a first-come, first-served basis from 1 January to 31 December each year.

 The origin quotas are measured by kilograms and square metres.
-The yearly origin quota levels are found in Table C.3 of the Protocol on rules of origin and origin procedures of the CETA: https://www.international.gc.ca/trade-commerce/trade-agreements-accords-commerciaux/agr-acc/ceta-aecg/text-texte/P1.aspx?lang=eng#5_1
+The yearly origin quota levels are found in Table C.3 of the Protocol on rules of origin and origin procedures of the CETA; the same list has been incorporated by reference into the Canada-UK TCA: http://international.gc.ca/trade-commerciaux/agr-acc/ceta-aecg/text-texte/P1.aspx?lang=eng#5 1

-- There are no allocations to importers. - The origin quotas are administered on a first-come, first-served basis from 1 January to 31 December each year. - I. Information on TPLs and origin quotas and related formalities are published in the Canada Gazette, Canada Border Services Agency (CBSA) D-Memoranda and Customs Notice and in Notices to Importers.
-This information is available to customs brokers, associations and traders and upon request from Global Affairs Canada.
-Notices to Importers and additional information are also available on Global Affairs Canada and CBSA websites at:

-- TPL: http://www.international.gc.ca/controls-controles/textiles/index.aspx?menu_id=21&view=d http://www.cbsa-asfc.gc.ca/publications/dm-md/d11/d11-4-22-eng.html - Origin Quotas: http://www.international.gc.ca/controls-controles/prod/ceta_origin_quotas- contingents_origine_aecg.aspx?lang=eng https://www.cbsa-asfc.qc.ca/publications/cn-ad/cn17-30-eng.html - II.
-See the introduction to section 7. - III.
-TPL or origin quota not used in one year is not available for carry-over in the following year. - IV.
-Applications for TPL and origin quota permits are accepted until the TPL or origin quota level for a given TPL or origin quota is filled. - V-VII.
-Import permits are issued through an on-line automated system either (a) in the offices of customs brokers in major cities across Canada, or (b) at the Trade Controls Bureau of Global Affairs Canada in Ottawa.
-Requests for permits are accepted 30 days prior to the expected date of arrival of the shipment to Canada.
-Import permits are normally issued with a validity period of 30 days around the date of arrival specified by importers (five days prior to and 24 days after).
-Utilization of permits for one quota year is not allowed in the next quota year. - VIII.
+- There are no allocations to importers. - The origin quotas are administered on a first-come, first-served basis from 1 January to 31 December each year. - III.
+Available TPL or origin quotas quantities not used in one year are not available to carry-over to the following year. - IV.
+Applications for TPL and origin quota permits are accepted until the TPL or origin quota level for a given TPL or origin quota is filled. - V. Permit applications input directly into the control system, with no errors, are issued immediately.
+Applications which require further information, or data entry at GAC are issued within 48 hours.
+Applications with complex issues may take longer. - VI.
+Not applicable because import permits are issued on a first-come, first-served basis. - VII.
+Consideration of permit applications is effected by a single administrative organ. - VIII.
 TPLs and origin quotas are made available on a first-come, first-served basis, whereby import permits are issued to importers on demand until the TPL or origin quota has been filled in a given year. - IX-X. Not applicable. - XI.
 No. - 7.
-Not applicable.

-8. Import permits are not normally refused if the criteria relating to issuance are met.
+Not applicable. - 8.
+Import permits are not normally refused if the criteria relating to issuance are met.
 If a permit is refused, for example, because of incomplete information on the application, the applicant is advised and given the opportunity to correct the anomaly.